-If your coach is anything like many CrossFit coaches, you’ve heard non-stop about maintaining your hook grip when doing snatches and cleans.
+If your coach is anything like many coaches, you’ve heard non-stop about maintaining your hook grip when doing snatches and cleans.

 But if you’re anything like, well, many CrossFitters, you fudge your hook grip from time to time because it just hurts.
 You feel as if you’re crushing your thumbnail, your grip fails, and the bar bites into your skin.
+Crossfit tapes can really help with this!

 Knowing how to properly hook grip – and using hook grip every single time – is important to executing better, heavier lifts.
 And if you need some help protecting your thumbs from the soreness that comes from hook gripping, finding hook grip tape to keep in your bag can make a big difference.